-Any services provided by AIS will be remunerated on a fixed fee basis.
+Any services provided by AIS will be remunerated on either a time cost or fixed fee basis.

 AIS does not receive any commission or any other payments in respect of the Scheme for investment services that will affect the impartiality of their advice.